hharryyf/gdl2qbf/README.md

 * QBF preprocessor bloqqer  https://fmv.jku.at/bloqqer/

-* Dependencies of qasp2qbf https://github.com/potassco/qasp2qbf
+* qasp2qbf by Fandinno et al and its dependencies (i.e., lp2normal2, lp2acyc, lp2sat) https://github.com/potassco/qasp2qbf https://research.ics.aalto.fi/software/asp/download/

-* KIF to Ext(G) converter by Thielscher (check SinglePlayer/)
+* KIF to Ext(G) converter by Thielscher (check the "run" function in SinglePlayer/EXTTranslator.ecl)

 ## How to use the tool